 Addressing urban flooding through small-scale local infrastructure.
 One of our first initiatives was opposition to Chicago’s massive TARP project; today we offer cost-effective solutions to keep homes and businesses dry.
 Among today's projects, the RainReady effort seeks to address increased urban flooding and stormwater management.

 Energy conservation to keep housing costs down and reduce demand for energy.
-Since the 1980s, CNT and its offshoot Elevate Energy have provided energy upgrades for more than 32,000 housing units as well as hundreds of nonprofits and churches.
+Since the 1980s, CNT and its partner Elevate Energy have provided energy upgrades for more than 32,000 housing units as well as hundreds of nonprofits and churches.

 Data sharing to give residents tools to address local problems.
 In the 1980s the Neighborhood Early Warning System spotlighted indicators of housing problems, and our monthly information service, The Neighborhood Works, won awards and subscribers nationwide.
 Today we're known for high-quality research and data systems, including the nationwide H+T Affordability Index.

 Transportation alternatives to reduce the cost, congestion, and pollution of excessive automobile use.
 We have promoted public transportation, introduced car sharing to Chicago, and advocated strategies like location-efficient mortgages and transit-oriented development.

 Originally founded and still located in Chicago, we've built a network of allies, partners, and clients throughout the country, and are proud to claim U.S. President Barack Obama as a former board member.